 Requirements for Goodwin's Dental Hygiene Degree

-The Goodwin College Dental Hygiene Program is a rigorous and intensive program that is both physically and mentally demanding.
+The Goodwin University Dental Hygiene Program is a rigorous and intensive program that is both physically and mentally demanding.
 Students must be able to perform all functions and tasks required of a dental hygienist.
 As part of the curriculum, the student would be asked to fully participate in all clinic/rotation/community enrichment activities.
 These activities require the student to be prepared physically and mentally to avoid risks to the safety of a patient or the student.
 Successful completion of the Dental Hygiene Program will depend upon the ability to meet the following technical standards:

 - MOTOR FUNCTION - student should be able to:

 - Manipulate dental equipment and instruments with both hands.